simonqhughes/mevo_mv/config_store/doc/design/configuration_store_hld.md

 # Overview

+This document is the High Level Design for the first version of the Configuration Store (CS).
 The configuration store is an associative store for managing (key, value) pairs in persistent storage media.
+It implements a subset of the requirements as listed in the suppported requirements

+## Outstanding Issues With This Document

+The following is a list of outstanding issues with this document:
+- the list of supported requiremetns needs updating.
+- security considerations need defining.
+- the usage of keys needs defining.

 # Use Cases